johnalison/obsidian-notes/0-inbox/Recursive Splitting Types.md

 ## Actually not sure if this buys much in the end...)
 - eg how much do z/theta/phi depend on mA ?

-## Could group splittings based on flavor and multiplicity
+# Better idea: group splittings based on flavor and multiplicity

 eg:
 **bb** (1,0)/(1,0)
 **(bj)b** (1,1)/(1,0)